oss-sporks/flaming-octo-hipster/README.md

 Potentially broken and/or pointless forks of open source software projects.

-These may break your computer, absond with your cat, and tarnish your good name.
+These may break your computer, abscond with your cat, and tarnish your good name.

 Consider yourself warned.